‘The Inquest Book’ second edition out today - Jul 2025

 - Inquest into the death of SA (2023): Represented an NHS trust in a two-day jury inquest into the death of a woman who suffered a traumatic brain injury as a result of a fall at work.

 Nicholas has a busy advisory practice in respect of both liability and quantum, and acts for both claimants and defendants.
+He has particular experience acting for individuals affected by medical negligence, and private healthcare individuals/organisation defending themselves against such claims.
+Recent experience has included:

 Between April and September 2024, Nicholas was seconded part-time to a leading national claimant-focussed clinical negligence firm, where he acquired particular experience in advising on and progressing medical negligence claims from the early stages onwards.